dsande30/COSC402/README.md

 10. Download **Expo Client** from the iOS app store and sign in to your account.

 11. Go to the **Projects** tab in the bottom left of the app, and you should see your app in "Recently In Development".
+If you do not see it, quit the project from command line and type `expo start` again to restart it.

 **NOTE**: Matt you might want to look into getting a VM setup with MAC OS running so you can simulate an iPhone.
 Setting up the VM info is [here](https://blog.udemy.com/xcode-on-windows/) and working with an iOS Simulator can be found [here](https://docs.expo.io/versions/latest/guides/up-and-running.html#open-the-app-on-your-phone-or).